Back

 Fantastic angel investors and where to find them in NYC

-'God save the angels' — say startuppers and want angel investors to choose their projects to invest in.
-It is not so easy to succeed without any funds, which makes investors real angels.
-But it is not so easy to find a good angel, especially in a particular city — for example, in New York.
+'God save the angels' — say startuppers who want angel investors to choose their projects to invest in.
+It is not so easy to succeed without funds, making investors real angels.
+But it is not so easy to find a good angel, especially in a particular city — for example, New York.
 On the other hand, the Big Apple is one of the most popular places in the world where angel investors exist.

 Reading time: 7 minutes